MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-19-Distilled-Spirits-Plants/subpart-A-General-Provisions/section-19.1.md

 *Fiscal year.* The period October 1st of one calendar year through September 30th of the following calendar year.

+*From bond.* When used with reference to withdrawals of distilled spirits, this phrase includes withdrawals from the premises of a distilled spirits plant even if the proprietor, as authorized under the exemption set forth in § 19.151(d), has not provided a bond for the premises.

 *Gallon or wine gallon.* The liquid measure equivalent to the volume of 231 cubic inches.

 *General premises.* Any business office, service facility, or other part of the premises described in the notice of registration other than bonded premises.

 *In bond.* When used to describe spirits, denatured spirits, articles, or wine, this term refers to spirits, denatured spirits, articles, or wine held under bond to secure the payment of the taxes imposed by 26 U.S.C. chapter 51, and on which those taxes have not been determined.
+Spirits, denatured spirits, articles, or wine are considered to be held under bond if they are held by a proprietor who is liable for the tax, even if the proprietor is not required to provide a bond under this chapter.
 The term also refers to such spirits, denatured spirits, articles, or wine on the bonded premises of a distilled spirits plant, and such spirits, denatured spirits, or wines that are in transit between bonded premises (including, in the case of wine, bonded wine cellar premises).
 In addition, the term refers to spirits in transit from customs custody to bonded premises, and spirits withdrawn without payment of tax under 26 U.S.C.
 5214, and with respect to which relief from liability has not occurred under 26 U.S.C.
 5005(e)(2).

 *Industrial use.* When used with reference to spirits, the meaning given to the term in § 19.472.